lamir-workshop/lamir-workshop.github.io/call4papers/index.md

 **Paper Deadline** - Friday, August 28, 2026

-The abstract and title may be modified until the paper deadline.
+The abstract and title may be modified until the paper deadline, *but the author list must remain the same.*

 <!-- <div class="row justify-content-center">
   <a class="submission-btn" href="https://cmt3.research.microsoft.com/LAMIR2024">CMT Submission Portal</a>